benhar-dev/nodejs-tchmi-testing-with-testcafe/README.md

 3. Open the PLC program, activate and run
 4. Open the TwinCAT HMI project and start it in live view
 5. Copy the URL and paste this in to the .\src\testcafe-example\tests\click-button-sets-label.js
+6. Copy the URL and paste this in to the .\src\testcafe-example\tests\click-button-sets-variable.js

 ```js
 fixture`Getting Started`.page`{{paste your URL here}}`;